-Stock your pantry with some of my favorite essentials for restaurant-quality Chinese cooking!
+Stock your pantry with some of my favorite essentials for restaurant-quality, Chinese-inspired cooking!
 From the different types of soy sauce to rice wine, black vinegar, oils, and more, you’ll be able to navigate the market and learn what makes each of these ingredients distinctive with this guide.

 This post contains affiliate links.
 As an Amazon Associate, I earn a commission (at no additional cost to you) from qualifying purchases made by clicking these links.
 As always, all recommendations and opinions expressed are my own.